raditya1117/HoneyBadger/python-errors/article.md

          ^
 SyntaxError: invalid syntax
 ```
-Assignment error also occurs when we miss a `=` character while comparing values using the equality operator.
+An assignment error also occurs when we miss a `=` character while comparing values using the equality operator.
 For example, if we use `=` instead of `==` to compare two values, the program runs into `SyntaxError` with the error message `SyntaxError: invalid syntax.
 Maybe you meant '==' or ':=' instead of '='?`, as shown below:

 ```py
 name="HoneyBadger"